-nours
+Hour

 Substantive Core

 MC 607, MC 620, MC 621, MC 625 12

 Research Methods

-MC 720
+MC 720 3

-MC 722, or RTF 525, or JOU 526, or Statistics 3
+MC 722, or MCJ 525, or MCJ 526, or Statistics

 Thesis, major project, or internship 3-6

-Speech Communication/Mass Communication Electives
+Speech Communication/Mass Communication Electives 6-9

-\Students seeking the master of science degree with a major in public relations may choose between a thesis and a nonthesis option.
+Students seeking the master of science degree with a major in public relations may choose between a thesis and a nonthesis option.
 Six hours credit is given for a thesis and three hours for a major project or internship.

-\\Students who did not have undergraduate public relations courses must take JOU 521, 522, and 526.
+Students who did not have undergraduate public relations courses must take MCJ 521, 522, and 526.